kannanjayachandran/Full-Stack-Data-Science/Module1 ~ Introduction to Programming using Python/Readme.md

 </div>

+In this section we are looking at the basics of python language and programming.

+## Topics

 - Python Programming Basics
+  - Language fundamentals
-  - Loops and conditionals using Patterns
+  - Loops and conditionals
+  - Functions
   - Built-in data structures
-  - Functions
   - OOPS and file handling

+- Some basics programming questions